enonic/old-xp-doc/doc/admintools/contentstudio/publish.rst

 The content status of published contents that are not yet available or not available anymore will have the additional mention "(Pending)" or "(Expired)".

+.. note:: Changes to online items will be effective immediately - i.e. modified, moved, deleted.

 .. image:: images/schedule-publish.png